larsks/rdo-hangout-multinode-packstack-slides/slides.md

 - Proof of Concept ("PoC") deployments

+Not really designed for production use:

 - Servers must be pre-installed
-- No HA
+- No high-availability
-- Little scalability
+- No scalability
 - No shared filesystems

----

-## Supported platforms
+Supported platforms

 - RHEL
 - CentOS